+Minor

-History
+History 18 hours

-Select from F HIS courses applicable to the major.
+HIS courses applicable to the major.

-HISTORYREO QUIREMENTS
+HISTORY RE QUIREMENTS

-A. Cornerstone Curriculum44-52 hours
+A. Cornerstone Curriculum 44-52 hours

-B. Major Requ irements
+B. Major Requ irements 36 hours

 HIS 101 Western Civilization to 1648

 HIS 102 Western Civilization since 1648

 HIS 211 United States History I

 HIS 212 United States History II

 HIS 415 Historiography

 POS 115 American National Government

-Six hours sele ected from:
+Six hours seld ected from:

 HIS 305 Ancient History

-HIS 306 Medieval History
+HIS 306

 HIS 307 Renaissance and Reformation

 HIS 308 Early Modern Europe

-HIS 309 Nineteenth Century Europe
+HIS 309

 HIS 316 The French Revolution and Napoleonic Era

-Six hours sele
+Six hours seld ected from:

 HIS 313 History of England I

-HIS 314 5
+HIS 314 History of England II

 HIS 319 History of Russia

 HIS 327 History of East Asia

-Six hours sele
+Six hours seld ected from:

 HIS 311 American Politics in the Aftermath of World War II

-HIS 317 2 ,
+HIS 317 United States Foreign Policy

-HIS 335 ,
+HIS 335

-HIS 336
+HIS 336 Modern Latin America

 HIS 405

 C. Bachelor of Arts Degree Requirements 18 hours